REGISTRATION OF TEAM/PLAYERS

 2) There will be strictly no cancellation or re-arranging of matches, unless due to exceptional circumstances and agreed by the Group Rep.

-12) A player can, if selected, play in 3 games of singles, in any order.
-However the Captain cannot play 3 games in a row.
+8) A player can, if selected, play in 3 games of singles, in each section.

 RESULT SHEETS

-3) If the Result Sheet is submitted late the result will count, however the guilty team will be deducted 2 points.
+2) If the Result Sheet is submitted late the result will count, however the guilty team will be deducted 1 point.

-4) If the Result Sheet is not received then no frames or points will be awarded to either side until the result has been verified.
-The guilty team will be deducted 2 points.
+3) If the Result Sheet is not received then no frames or points will be awarded to either side until the result has been verified.
+The guilty team will be deducted 1 point.

 POINTS AWARDED